‘Give in writing hearing not boycotted,’ CJP tells ruling parties

 He further said the ECP was bound to implement the court verdict.

-The CJP said law did not allow anyone to delay elections, adding only the court can extend the date.
-In 1988 also, the polls were delayed on court orders and it issues such orders considering ground realities, he noted.
+The CJP said the law did not allow anyone to delay elections, adding only the court can extend the date.
+In 1988 also, the polls were delayed on court orders, and it issues such orders considering ground realities, he noted.

 Addressing PPP counsel Farooq H Naek, Justice Akhtar said that on the one hand, objections have been raised on the bench, while on the other the political parties have become part of the proceedings.